Skip to content

 Terpenes vs. Cannabinoids

-ODORLESS: Cannabinoids are compounds in cannabis plants (and animals), including D-9-THC & CBD.
+ODORLESS: Cannabinoids are chemical compounds in cannabis plants (and animals), including D-9-THC & CBD.
 And cannabinoids are odorless.

 Cannabis plants have the same odor